navneel99/image_processing_library/README.md

 *kernel_size* is an integer n, which will make the kernel nxn.<br>
 *pad_num* is the number of zeros to add on each side of the matrix.<br>
 *type* is the type of pooling to use, **max** or **avg**. <br>
+#### Please note that Pooling Function does not implement strides and considers the size of the kernel to be equal to the stride itself